gadianojezreel/3rd-Year---2nd-Sem-Final-Requirement-/README.md

-Check the Issues for the screenshots of the result/output of the codes.
+Check the Issues for the screenshot of the result/output of the codes.

 (For educational purposes; requirement for school.)